valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

   The full name of the logged-in user can now be shown in the top bar.
 To enables this features, set `showUserNameInTopBar` to true under `featureToggles` in your environment file.

+* **Modify and delete plugin configurations**

+  On the plugin management page plugin configurations can now be modified and/or deleted from a modal window, after clicking on edit next to an existing plugin configuration.

 ## Bugfixes